 Selank: the one with actual human anxiety data

 Selank is a synthetic heptapeptide, an analog of the immune fragment tuftsin, developed in Russia specifically as a peptide anxiolytic.[3]
 It is the only member of this group with published human studies aimed at anxiety.
 Small clinical reports describe anxiolytic activity in generalized anxiety disorder and neurasthenia,[1] and a separate study in patients with anxiety-asthenic disorders reported symptom and immunomodulatory effects.[2]
-The proposed mechanism is not benzodiazepine-like sedation: Selank appears to modulate GABAergic neurotransmission — including changes in the expression of GABA-system genes — alongside effects on monoamine signalling such as serotonin.[3][4]
+The proposed mechanism is not benzodiazepine-like sedation: Selank appears to modulate GABAergic neurotransmission — including changes in the expression of GABA-system genes — alongside effects on monoamine signaling such as serotonin.[3][4]
 A Western pharmacology review that catalogs GABA-active agents lists Selank among non-benzodiazepine compounds acting on that system, and notes the practical reality that it circulates without approval.[5]

 The honest caveat is the size and provenance of the evidence.
 The anxiety trials are small, often open-label, and almost entirely from a single national research tradition; there is no large, independent, placebo-controlled Western replication.
 That does not make the findings wrong — it makes them preliminary.
 If you want the full picture, including dosing debates we deliberately do not reproduce here, our Selank evidence review goes deeper.